bopopescu/etl-spark-aws/README.md

 ```

 ### Run
 In a terminal or command window, navigate to the top-level project directory (that contains this README).
 You need to set up a [EMR](https://aws.amazon.com/pt/emr/) cluster.
-So, start by renaming the file `confs/dl.template.cfg` to  `confs/dl.cfg` and fill in the `KEY` and `SECRET` in the AWS section and `DL_CODE_BUCKET_NAME` and `DL_DATA_BUCKET_NAME` with the name of a S3 bucket.
-Then, enter the following command:
+So, start by renaming the file `confs/dl.template.cfg` to  `confs/dl.cfg` and fill in the `KEY` and `SECRET` in the AWS section and `DL_CODE_BUCKET_NAME` and `DL_DATA_BUCKET_NAME` with the name of a S3 buckets in CLUSTER section.
+Then, enter the following commands:

 ```shell
 $ python iac.py -i